WABI-TV: History

 The only other station that the Community Broadcasting Service would build and sign on was WMTW in Poland Spring, Maine.
 This was because the ownership of that station's founder Mount Washington Television, partially overlapped with Community Broadcasting Service.
 (WMTW was sold in 1964.)
-In 1957, it purchased WAGM-TV-AM in Presque Isle, Maine; it sold off WAGM-AM in 1981 and sold off WAGM-TV in 1984.
+In 1957, it purchased WAGM-TV-AM in Presque Isle, Maine; it sold off WAGM radio in 1981 and WAGM-TV in 1984.
 Community Broadcasting Service merged with Journal Publications to form Diversified Communications in 1971; after the merger, it acquired such stations as WCTI-TV in New Bern, North Carolina, WYOU in Scranton–Wilkes-Barre, Pennsylvania, WPDE in Florence–Myrtle Beach, South Carolina, and WCJB-TV in Gainesville, Florida.
 Most of these stations were sold off by the late 1990s; by 2017, it was down to two stations: WABI-TV and WCJB-TV.

 The radio stations were eventually spun off in 1993 and are currently under the ownership of Blueberry Broadcasting.

 At one point, WABI operated an analog repeater (W61AO channel 61) licensed to Calais with a transmitter in Meddybemps.
 The transmitter tower was shared with W57AQ channel 57 which repeated WLBZ.
 Until the mid-1990s, W61AO was used to feed cable systems across the border to the Canadian Maritimes.
 With the advent of CANCOM, however, WABI's cross-border carriage declined.
-It is not offered on any systems across the border today including those in St. Stephen, New Brunswick within W61AO's former signal range.
+It is not offered on any systems across the border today including those in St. Stephen, New Brunswick, within W61AO's former signal range.
 Most cable systems in Atlantic Canada now carry WBZ-TV from Boston for CBS programming.
 The W61AO license was canceled by the FCC at WABI's request on November 9, 2009.

 On July 15, 2014, WABI-TV's contract with Dish Network expired, and both the station and WABI-DT2 were blacked out early on July 16, 2014.
 Among the issues WABI-TV cited included financial terms, customer service issues between the station and Dish Network, and switching viewers in several counties to another CBS station outside the Bangor media market (such as WGME in the Portland area).
 After a breakdown of contract talks which picked up slowly, an agreement was reached October 8, 2014, allowing both stations to return to Dish Network later that day.

-On February 16, 2017, it was announced that WABI and its sister station WCJB-TV in Gainesville, Florida would be sold to Gray Television for $85 million.
+On February 16, 2017, it was announced that WABI and its sister station WCJB-TV in Gainesville, Florida, would be sold to Gray Television for $85 million.
 The deal reunited WABI with its former Diversified-owned station in Presque Isle, WAGM-TV.
 The sale was approved by the Federal Communications Commission (FCC) on April 18, and was completed on May 2.
 WABI-TV was the last station in the market to be locally owned.

 WABI-DT2

-WABI-DT2, branded on-air as Eastern and Central Maine's CW, is the CW+-affiliated second digital subchannel of WABI-TV, broadcasting in 720p high definition on channel 5.2.
+WABI-DT2, branded Eastern and Central Maine's CW, is the CW+-affiliated second digital subchannel of WABI-TV, broadcasting in 720p high definition on channel 5.2.